Smoked Salsa

 You only need the same basic vegetables non-smoked salsa recipes, such as tomatillo red chili salsa, requires: fresh tomatoes, jalapeños, onion, garlic, cilantro, lime juice and salt.

-We put homemade salsa on everything.
+I put homemade salsa on everything.
 Here are some ideas to get you thinking:

-What Are The Best Tomatoes For Salsa?
+The Best Tomatoes For Salsa

 There are a lot of tomato varieties that you can actually use for making salsa, but Roma tomatoes are at the top of the list.
 They’re juicy and sweet, both attributes making it a wonderful option for smoked salsa.
 Other tomatoes to consider using: beefsteak, heirloom, cherry, etc.